Master Yi Build

 9/10 games I will elect to start with a Doran's Blade.
 This item offers everything that Yi needs to lane successfully.
 The extra damage is particularly strong thanks to Alpha Strike scaling.

 An alternate route is to start with Long Sword and 2x Health Potion.
 Go this route if you are laning against a champion who is going to be dishing out constant poke or harass, or simply if you want some extra sustain.

-Starting with Doran's Blade as suggested above, we want to pick up an early vampiric scepter to offer some HP sustain ( Meditate is too costly to spam), followed by The Brutalizer to ramp up your early damage.
+Starting with Doran's Blade as suggested above, we want to buy The Brutalizer as soon as possible as it gives excellent early game strength.
+If you are roaming often, or are having a fairly standard game, buy boots soon after Brutalizer (you can skip boots if you are uber-fed).
 Rushing a Youmuu's Ghostblade will allow you to burst down squishy opponents with extreme speed, thanks to the extra AS and MS. It also gives critical strike which will work wonders for your DPS.